-This is information to use when creating a Parenting Plan for a Pre-Teen, age 10 to 12 years, from Dr. Debra K. Carter.
+Tips on creating a Parenting Plan for a Pre-Teen, age 10 to 12 years.

 Children begin to develop and test values and belief systems.
 Children this age need to be able to express their feelings but must recognize that the parents make the final decisions.
 They may choose to side with one parent over the other.
 This may change based on the specific issue or the parenting style.
 They need to be encouraged and given permission to love both parents and understand that the parents’ separation matters are not their burden.